About our writer

-Cambridge Immerse has a wealth of expertise on the best strategies for personal statement success.
+Immerse Education has a wealth of expertise on the best strategies for personal statement success.
 We understand the most effective ways to communicate academic potential, and as part of our summer schools at Oxford and Cambridge universities for 15-18 year-olds, we host personal statement workshops.
 This helps teach our students the best techniques to write in a compelling way.

 When it comes to university applications, it is important to communicate effectively not just in the personal statement.
 There is also a good chance that you will be required to demonstrate your attractiveness as a candidate at interview.
 Here, too, techniques such as ‘starting with why’ can be effective.
 Many candidates will be asked some variant of ‘why should we accept your application?’.
 Responding in the most persuasive manner is absolutely critical – so it pays to be aware of communications techniques.

-This is why Cambridge Immerse offers interview preparation as part of our summer schools.
+This is why Immerse Education offers interview preparation as part of our summer schools.
 The best way to put into practice what you have read about communicating at interview is by doing.
 We invite all our students to practice their interview skills with us so that they are prepared to thrive during their actual interview.

 But being able to understand why you are applying to do a course is not just about success in the admissions process.
 It is also important so that you keep yourself motivated once you commence your course at university.
 This is why it is important to spend a good deal of time contemplating your choice of course.

-Cambridge Immerse recognises this, and we offer students the chance to take two subjects simultaneously in order to empower them to make the best choice.
+Immerse Education recognises this, and we offer students the chance to take two subjects simultaneously in order to empower them to make the best choice.
 By receiving a taster of what it is like to study one or two subjects at university, students are better able to choose the course that is right for them.
 In doing so, they are better able to demonstrate genuine enthusiasm at interview and in their personal statements.

 So, whatever you are considering applying for, be sure to ensure you can explain why – and it is a good idea to ‘start with why’, too.